Drew-v/atomic_notes_master/Convolution Layer.md

 - Results of matrix mult. are summed if multiple layers, and a bias is added
 - **this operation gives us a squashed one depth convoluted feature output**

 Conventionally, the first conv layer detects low level features; edges, color or gradient orientation.
 Adding more conv layers enables higher level features to be detected.
-A kernal can either increase, decrease, or keep dimensionality of input image the same
+A kernal can either increase, decrease, or keep dimensionality of input image the same.
+Depending on stride, valid padding may ignore some pixels at the bottom and right of the input image.
 - **Same Padding**: 5x5x1 image  -> 6x6x1 image and apply 3x3x1 kernal, the coonvolved matrix is 5x5x1, same as input image
 - **Valid Padding:** without padding, resultant convolved matrix is 3x3x1, size of kernal itself